the-frey/docker_utils/README.md

 ## Docker Config YAML Example

 Write your container manifest in `docker_config.yml`, in the order you want them deployed.
 The first key _must_ be a number, as per the example below.
+All containers run as daemon services using the `docker run -d` invocation.

 ### Options